Category management (purchasing): Skill requirements

 CIPS Australasia argues that the skill set required for category management comprises strategic ability in relation to procurement and commercial competence, the ability to influence and communicate effectively, and a sub-set of skills which relate to the specific category being managed, which might include market knowledge, ability to set specifications for the goods and services being purchased within the category, and understanding of cost drivers and the wider environment in which the category operates.
 White has referred to the "awesome range" of skills required.

 Kay Bayen of the European Institute of Purchasing Management (EIPM) has identified category management as a skill deficit area, with more procurement professionals being required to step into the role.

+Usage

+Private sector

+Today, category management is considered by many global companies as an essential strategic purchasing approach.
+Category management has been defined as “an evolving methodology that drives sourcing strategy in progressive organisations today”.
+However, not every business finds category management an effective business tool.
+The UK-based logistics company Whistl Group adopted category management but later found that it did not offer the flexibility which the company considered important.

-Public sector usage
+Public sector

 Many public sector organisations have adopted category management as a strategic transformation tool.
 Sir Philip Green, in his "Efficiency Review" of UK government spending (2010), recommended that "centralised procurement [should be] mandated for common categories to leverage ... buying power and achieve best practice".
 The implementation of category management within the UK was led by the Government Procurement Service (now Crown Commercial Service) with specialist input on certain categories: for example, its adoption for the categories of scientific and technical research, market research, social and economic research and the construction sector was led by UK Shared Business Services, a partner agency of the former Department for Business, Innovation and Skills.